Flo-Wo/PACS-Challenges/01_GradientDescent/README.md

 - Factory methods for the gradient computation
 - Different files for the descent methods and the abstract factory
 - etc.

+## Learnings
+- Polymorphism in C++ relies on dynamic dispatch, which means that the appropriate function to call is determined at runtime based on the actual type of the object being referred to.
+    This mechanism requires using pointers or references to base class objects rather than the objects themselves.
+    * Object Slicing: When you store a derived class object in a base class object, only the base class part of the object is retained.
+This is known as object slicing, and it leads to the loss of derived class functionality.
+    Using pointers or references prevents object slicing because they directly refer to the derived class object.
+    * Dynamic Dispatch: Polymorphic behavior relies on virtual function calls, which are resolved at runtime.
+    When you call a virtual function through a base class pointer or reference, the actual function implementation of the derived class object is invoked.
+This is only possible when using pointers or references because the compiler can't determine the exact type of the object at compile time.
+    * Memory Management: When dealing with polymorphic objects, it's common to use heap memory allocation (with new) and dynamic memory deallocation (with delete).
+Pointers are essential for managing objects on the heap, as they allow you to control the object's lifetime and avoid unnecessary copying.
+- More complex examples would require a destructor in the base class and all derived classes to get rid of the dynamics memory allocation